gardener/gardener/docs/concepts/scheduler.md

    The Gardener Scheduler reads the `spec.provider.type` and `.spec.region` fields from the `Shoot` resource.
 It tries to find a seed that has the identical `.spec.provider.type` and `.spec.provider.region` fields set.
-If it cannot find a suitable seed, it adds an event to the shoot stating, that it is unschedulable.
+If it cannot find a suitable seed, it adds an event to the shoot stating that it is unschedulable.

 2. *Minimal Distance strategy*

    The Gardener Scheduler tries to find a valid seed with minimal distance to the shoot's intended region.
 The distance is calculated based on the Levenshtein distance of the region.
-Therefore the region name is split into a base name and an orientation.
+Therefore, the region name is split into a base name and an orientation.
 Possible orientations are `north`, `south`, `east`, `west` and `central`.
 The distance then is twice the Levenshtein distance of the region's base name plus a correction value based on the orientation and the provider.

    If the orientations of shoot and seed candidate match, the correction value is 0, if they differ it is 2 and if either the seed's or the shoot's region does not have an orientation it is 1.
-If the provider differs the correction value is additionally incremented by 2.
+If the provider differs, the correction value is additionally incremented by 2.

-   Because of this a matching region with a matching provider is always prefered.
+   Because of this, a matching region with a matching provider is always prefered.

 In order to put the scheduling decision into effect, the scheduler sends an update request for the `Shoot` resource to the API server.
 After validation, the Gardener Aggregated API server updates the shoot to have the `spec.seedName` field set.